multiparty/jiff/tutorials/6-preprocessing.md

 Now let's look at a concrete example:

 ## Preprocessing for an inner product
-The inner product computation we wrote earlier looks like this:
+The inner product computation we wrote in an earlier tutorial looks like this:

 ```neptune[title=Inner&nbsp;Product,frame=frame2,scope=1]
 var input = [ 1.32, 10.22, 5.67]